resourcepool/the-heist-trainer/resources/boilerplate/README.md

 ### Clone this repository
 `git clone https://github.com/resourcepool/the-heist`

+### Copy libraries necessary to run all Arduino code

+Copy the content of the **libraries** directory to your Documents/Arduino/libraries folder

+Restart Arduino IDE.

 ## Game guide

 The game step-by-step guide will be available here as soon as the game starts: